-- Deferred snapshots (disk-snapshot), changes to a disk will be saved as a new Image in the associated datastore when the VM is shutdown. - Hot snapshots (hot disk-snapshot), just as the deferred snapshots, but the disk is copied to the datastore the moment the operation is triggered.
-Therefore, you must guarantee that the disk is in a consistent state during the save_as operation (e.g. by umounting the disk from the VM).
+Deferred snapshots (disk-snapshot), changes to a disk will be saved as a new Image in the associated datastore when the VM is shutdown.

+• Hot snapshots (hot disk-snapshot), just as the deferred snapshots, but the disk is copied to the datastore the moment the operation is triggered.
+Therefore, you must guarantee that the disk is in a consistent state during the save\as operation (e.g. by umounting the disk from the VM).

 To save a disk, use the onevm disk-snapshot command.
 This command takes three arguments: The VM name (or ID), the disk ID to save and the name of the new image to register.
 And optionally the -live argument to not defer the disk-snapshot operation.
+A deferred snapshot can be canceled with the onevm disk-snapshot-cancel command.